 As mentioned earlier, you’ll first want to consider your most important guests when deciding on a date to make sure that they can attend.

-But as a tip, you’ll also want to look out for any wedding “blackout dates” – that is, dates that you want to avoid.
+But as one of our wedding planning tips, you’ll also want to look out for any wedding “blackout dates” – that is, dates that you want to avoid.
 These can include public holidays (which will drive up costs), local events (which could create traffic disruptions and reduce hotel room availability) and major sporting events (you want the attention to be on you, not the world cup final!).

 Hitched.co.uk have put together a fab guide on UK wedding dates to avoid for the next 3 years – saving you a bit of research time!